For the complete documentation index, see llms.txt.

 Hard Power vs Soft Power

 Hard power differs from soft power, which is the ability to influence others through attraction, culture, and diplomacy rather than force or sanctions.
 While hard power compels others to act through fear or economic pressure, soft power persuades through appeal and legitimacy.
-Effective foreign policy often balances these two types of power.
+Effective Foreign Policy often balances these two types of power.

 Real-World Examples

-• The United States' military intervention in Iraq in 2003 is an example of hard power, using military force to pursue strategic objectives.
+• The United States' military Intervention in Iraq in 2003 is an example of hard power, using military force to pursue strategic objectives.

 • Economic sanctions imposed by the United Nations on North Korea aim to limit its nuclear program by restricting trade and financial resources.